 This documentation gives a summary but not enough detail about the discussion.
 What were the injured worker’s concerns about return to work?
 What were the specific goals and expectations?
 It’s insufficient to state a discussion occurred without including the details.

-Per the Colorado Division of Workers’ Compensation, documentation that supports counseling and coordination of care will contain one or more of the following:
+Per the Colorado Division of Workers’ Compensation (DOWC), documentation that supports counseling and coordination of care will contain one or more of the following:

 - Injury or disease education that includes discussion of diagnostic tests results and a disease-specific treatment plan